andyjagoe/minted-api/README.md

 # Minted AI API

-A modern REST API for managing conversations and messages, built with Next.js 14 and TypeScript.
+A modern REST API for AI-powered conversations, built with Next.js 14 and TypeScript.

 ## Features

+- 🤖 AI-powered responses using LangChain
 - 🔐 Authentication with Clerk
 - 💬 Conversation and message management
 - 📝 Type-safe API with TypeScript